HaopengLiu-1992/mini-llm/README.md

 [简体中文](README_zh-CN.md)

-A minimal LLM implementation for learning the GPT-2 workflow, from model inference to supervised fine-tuning (SFT).
+A minimal LLM implementation for learning the GPT-2 workflow, from model inference to supervised fine-tuning (SFT) and direct preference optimization (DPO).

 ## Features